 Some cities or civic groups also have scavenger hunts you can participate in that help you enjoy your city even more!

 It’s all about what you make of the time you have!

 Transform your home

 “Hello?
 Oriental Trading Company?
 I’d like to order some carnival games!”
-With their array of games, prizes, tickets, and more, you can turn your backyard or shared areas in your house into a carnival for the ages.
+With their games, prizes, tickets, and more, you can turn your backyard or shared areas in your house into a carnival for the ages.
 You can even change out the attractions each day.

 Another idea is to turn your house into a hotel and allow everyone to temporarily switch rooms.
 This may mortify your teenagers, but it could be fun.
-Prep for this by asking everyone to do a thorough cleaning of their room and packing away anything age-inappropriate, special, breakable, or flammable.
+Prepare for this by asking everyone to do a thorough cleaning of their room and packing away anything age-inappropriate, special, breakable, or flammable.
 Allow everyone access, within reason, to other areas of the house that they aren’t normally privy to access.

 Go stay in a hotel…and live a little

 While your family may frown at this one, it can be quite the experience if you choose the right place.
 Consider checking into a hotel that is either downtown or in a known tourist area in your city.
 Find out all the amenities that the hotels have to offer and choose the one that provides the most comfort, freedom, and entertainment for each member of your family.